0xPolygonID/docs/docs/faqs/content/issuer-node-qr-code-callback-url-configuration.md

 ---
 id: issuer-node-qr-code-callback-url-configuration
-title: "Configuring QR Code Callback URL for Issuer Node"
+title: "Configuring QR Code or Universal Link Callback URL for Issuer Node"
-sidebar_label: QR Code Callback URL Configuration
+sidebar_label: QR Code or Universal Link Callback URL Configuration
-description: Explains how to address the issue with the QR code callback URL during credential issuance and provides a tutorial on using ngrok or local tunnel to make the issuer node API address public.
+description: Explains how to resolve issues with QR code or Universal Link callback URLs during credential issuance, including a tutorial on using ngrok or local tunnel to make the issuer node API address accessible.
 keywords:
   - faq
   - issuer-node